Rogers received the most customer complaints for the first time in 15 years: CCTS

 Issues relating to disclosure weren’t reserved for the big three alone — Freedom Mobile, Vidéotron, and Eastlink were some of the other providers that saw the issue.

-Across all service types, customers raised disclosure issues 4,222 times, accounting for 15 percent of all issues
+Across all service types, customers raised disclosure issues 4,222 times, accounting for 15 percent of all issues.

 “The top disclosure issue is no consent or contract conflicts with agreement, which occurs when a customer is not made aware that they were entering into an agreement with a provider, or there is a conflict or mismatch between what a customer has agreed to purchase and what their contract indicates,” the report states (emphasis theirs).